-So you’ve got the standing desk and the ergonomic office chair all set up in your new work-from-home station, plus an external monitor, keyboard, and mouse for your laptop to help you maintain proper posture.
-Beyond those essentials, you may also want to consider adding a desk lamp to your home-office setup: Not only will it provide a bit more lighting than the blue-light glow emitted by your computer screen, a lamp can add an element of (functional) design to your work space, making even the most cobbled-together desks look a bit more put together.
+Whether you’re at the office or working from home, adding a desk lamp to your work space can do wonders.
+Not only will it provide a bit more lighting than the blue-light glow emitted by your computer screen (or the fluorescent light above), a desk lamp can add an element of (functional) design, making even the most cobbled-together desks look a bit more put together.
 To find the best, most stylish desk lamps — from tried-and-true classic task lamps to contemporary light sculptures — we consulted a group of interesting people with good eyes for these kinds of things, including architects, interior designers, and other folks who value form as much as function.
 Read on for their picks, which come at a range of prices and include a desk lamp for just about everyone.

 Best under-$100 desk lamps

 If you’re looking for something simple that gets the job done, many of the people we spoke with directed us to objectively affordable lamps that don’t look cheap — like this iron one, which Shannon Retseck, the founder of textile and home-goods line Cuttalossa, told us about.
-The lamp has an angled arm and a swiveling, flared shade, giving it a “no-fuss design,” according to Retseck, who adds that its “fun hue brings a pop of color to the office, which can often be a sterile space.”
-In addition to the mustard yellow shown, this lamp is also available in black, mint green, and white.
+The lamp has an angled arm and a swiveling, flared shade, giving it a “no-fuss design,” according to Retseck.

 Even less expensive is this desk lamp from Ikea, which architect Páll Hjaltason, the owner and founder of Plús Arkitektar, recommends for its practicality and affordability.
 “I bought a lot of them for my growing studio, so they’re everywhere,” he says.
 Made of nickel-plated steel coated in acrylic, the lamp’s head has an LED light, and its adjustable arm allows you to direct the glow as you please.
-Hjaltason likes that the design is “generic” and that the lamp sits on the desk as opposed to being fastened to it, the way some other lamps on this list (like the one below) require.
+Hjaltason likes that the design is “generic” and that the lamp sits on the desk as opposed to being fastened to it, something other lamps on this list (like the one below) require.
 The low price, he adds, means “I can always buy more of them” should he need a replacement.
-Shown in nickel, the lamp is also available in black, dark green, and dark red.

 While not a proper desk lamp, this just as versatile (and even cheaper) clamp lamp is what architect Peter Dumbadze uses at his own desk.
 “I’ve used these lamps for years, as I can buy them at my local hardware store, Mazzone Hardware in Carroll Gardens.”
-What he likes about a clamp lamp is its “utilitarian style,” which he says works not only with his industrial shelving but also his desk (an Eames Aluminum Group conference table): “I position the lamps such that I can bounce light off of the walls and ceiling, helping to provide even lighting.”
-At $13, it’s affordable enough that you can buy more than one and place them anywhere you might need an extra light source.
+What he likes about a clamp lamp is its “utilitarian style,” which he says works not only with his industrial shelving but also his desk (an Eames Aluminum Group conference table).
+“I position the lamps such that I can bounce light off of the walls and ceiling, helping to provide even lighting,” he says.
+At under $20, it’s affordable enough that you can buy more than one and place them anywhere you might need an extra light source.